Risks for breast cancer

 Adult weight gain

-Smoking and second-hand smoke
+Smoking tobacco and second-hand smoke

 Birth weight